What to Know About Tulum Mexico: Vital Info No One Tells You

 Also, don’t forget you’ll need a taxi or Uber to get there unless you rented a car.
 (I wouldn’t recommend renting or driving a car if you’re there on vacation, drinking!)

-We had traveled to Mexico with about $200 USD worth of pesos and we were already on day five of our trip.
+We had traveled to Mexico with about $200 USD worth of pesos and were already on day five of our trip.
 The destination we were traveling to afterward, where I was excited to photograph this wedding, almost entirely eliminated our need for cash.

 We assumed we could simply use credit cards throughout Tulum.